Joslyn Tinkle

-Joslyn Tinkle (born December 29, 1990) is an American professional basketball player who most recently played for Seattle Storm of the WNBA.
+Joslyn Elise Tinkle (born December 29, 1990) is an American professional basketball player who most recently played for Seattle Storm of the WNBA.
 She is the daughter of men's head coach Wayne Tinkle of Oregon State University.

 Early life

 Tinkle was born in Stockholm, Sweden, and she lived in Europe for eight years.
 Her family then moved to Montana where she attended Big Sky High School in Missoula.

-Career
+Playing career

 Tinkle played college basketball for Stanford University.